Tusharr1212/Optrixa--All-in-one-Business-Management-Platform/README.md

 Clean Architecture, combining Inventory Management, Expense Tracking, Sales Management, and Profit/Loss Analytics in one unified platform.

-> Built as a portfolio project demonstrating real-world full-stack development
-> with enterprise-level patterns and best practices.

 ---

 ## ✨ Features